Furnace maintenance: Are you ready for Old Man Winter?

-Staying cool, keeping warm: Those are the two essential functions of your furnace.
+Keeping you warm: That is the essential function of your furnace.
 But how do you judge when your furnace is nearing the end of its life or when it just needs a little TLC?
 And what steps can you take to make sure your furnace can do its job?
-Use these tips and essential pieces of home furnace maintenance information to find out.
+Use these essential maintenance tips to find out.

 - Filter: Check it monthly and replace when suggested (or earlier, if needed).
 A clogged, dirty filter makes it harder for a furnace to do its job.